Kral Family History

 Kral Name Meaning

-Czech (Král), Slovak (Král), and eastern German (of Slavic origin): from the western Slavic word kral ‘king’, a derivative of the personal name Karl ‘Charles’, the name of the Frankish king and Holy Roman Emperor Charlemagne (?742–814; Latin name Carolus Magnus).
-The word kral as a generic term meaning ‘king’ became widespread throughout eastern Europe in the Middle Ages; in Byzantium it generally denoted the kings of Serbia.
-As a surname, it generally arose either as an occupational name for a servant of the king or as an ironic nickname for one who gave himself regal airs.
-The surname is also found in German, often in the spelling Krahl.
-Americanized form of Slovenian, Croatian, or Serbian Kralj ‘king’, of the same origin as 1.
-Compare Kraly.
+Czech (Král) Slovak (Kráľ) Sorbian and East German (of Slavic origin): from a West Slavic word for a ‘king’ (Czech král Slovak kráľ Sorbian kral) a derivative of the personal name Karl ‘Charles’ the name of the Frankish king and Holy Roman Emperor Charlemagne (c.
+742 or 747–814; Latin name Carolus Magnus; German name Karl der Grosse).
+The word kral as a Slavic generic term meaning ‘king’ became widespread throughout eastern Europe in the Middle Ages; in Byzantium it generally denoted the kings of Serbia.
+As a surname it generally arose either as an occupational name for a servant of the king or as an ironic nickname for one who gave himself regal airs.
+Compare Krahl and Krall .
+Americanized form of Slovenian Croatian or Serbian Kralj ‘king’ of the same origin as above.
+Compare Kraly .